What Does Fentanyl Look Like? What Color is Fentanyl? Uncover Brightly Colored Fentanyl Pills. Fentanyl Facts & Risks.

 How long does fentanyl stay in your blood system?

-Drug testing can detect fentanyl, candy looking fentanyl, or its metabolites (breakdown products) in urine for 24 to 72 hours, in blood for 5 to 48 hours, and in hair for up to 3 months, but it cannot be consistently detected in saliva.
+Drug testing can detect fentanyl, candy-looking fentanyl, or its metabolites (breakdown products) in urine for 24 to 72 hours, in blood for 5 to 48 hours, and in hair for up to 3 months.
+Still, it cannot be consistently detected in saliva.

 How long does IV fentanyl stay in your system?

-Fentanyl and candy laced fentanyl enters the bloodstream, circulate throughout the body, and end up in the liver, where it is metabolized.
-When injected into the bloodstream, fentanyl and candy laced fentanyl has a short half-life of 2-4 hours in adults.
-Since it takes 4-5 half-lives for a substance to leave your body completely, it takes approximately 11-22 hours to leave your system if you inject it.
+Fentanyl and candy-laced fentanyl enters the bloodstream, circulate throughout the body, and end up in the liver, where it is metabolized.
+When injected into the bloodstream, fentanyl, and candy-laced fentanyl has a short half-life of 2-4 hours in adults.
+Since it takes 4-5 half-lives for a substance to leave your body altogether, it takes approximately 11-22 hours to leave your system if you inject it.

 How long does fentanyl stay in your system drug test?